-- Some mothers choose to wear a nursing bra (but it’s not essential) and breast pads may be handy as some mothers find they leak from the opposite breast while they are feeding at first.
+- Nursing bras and breast pads.
+Some mothers choose to wear a nursing bra and some don’t see Nursing Bras FAQ.
+And some mothers find they leak from the opposite breast while they are feeding at first so find breast pads useful.

-- A soft wrap sling or ring sling1 may be useful to keep baby close, especially if you have other children to look after.
+- A wrap or ring sling.
+A baby sling or wrap1 to carry your baby can be useful to keep baby close while having a hand free, especially if you have other children to look after.

 A natural birth helps breastfeeding

-- If your baby won’t latch, spending lots of time skin-to-skin can help and start expressing your milk and feeding him by cup, spoon or syringe until he is ready to latch.
-There can be lots of reasons why a baby doesn’t latch straight away, read My Baby Just Doesn’t Get It by Diane Wiessinger and see How to Get Baby Back to Breast for more ideas, or call your IBCLC lactation consultant for one-to-one help.
+If baby can’t breastfeed, spending lots of time skin-to-skin will provide opportunities to latch and promote a baby’s natural feeding reflexes.
+Meanwhile hand expressing your colostrum and feeding baby by cup, spoon or syringe until they are ready to latch will stimulate your milk supply and keep baby well fed.
+See also A Good Start to Breastfeeding, When Baby Won’t Breastfeed, and How to Get Baby Back to Breast for more ideas, or call your IBCLC lactation consultant for one-to-one help.

 How to breastfeed